 Snorkeling around the Island

-Today, check out some of the awesome snorkelling spots around Koh Phangan.
-I recommend heading to Haad Rin beach and hiring a long tail boat for the day.
 This allows you to see the island from a different view point and you can dictate where you go and what you do.
 The locals will be able to recommend some of the best snorkeling spots to you this way.
-There are also some organized snorkeling tours on Viator!

-If you’re interested in scuba diving, neighboring island Koh Tao is one of the world’s best diving spots.
+If you’re interested in scuba diving, neighboring island Koh Tao is also one of the world’s best diving spots.
 It’s only about an hour’s boat ride from Koh Phangan, so it’s easy to check it out for the day through a dive shop while you’re on Koh Phangan.

 Full (or Half) Moon Party